TDG-Platform/docs/Info_Layers_from_wv3_dn_vnir_swir.md

 #     Build Water and Cloud Mask -- use old (default) AC gain offsets          TBD -- do Orthorectify then AComp to save runtime
 #@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

+# Ughli and AComp -- mixing model on.
 if input_data_is_1b:
     ############## Orthorectify 1B and AComp -- ALSO converts to UTM
     print "Starting with 1B's"